GarrettHaley/CS-373-DADA/index.md

 #### What are the Roles of a Malware Researcher?

 The primary role of an malware researcher is to follow best practices, etiquette and safe computing.
 Futher the researcher should be able to understand a describe the threat, create countermeasures, and approach the design from an anti-attacker perspective.
-This involves understanding the systems the protect, adversary strategies,

 #### Basic Malware/Security Definitions: